Savestate2A03/n64-ess-adapter/README.md

 # how to wire
 * hook up the data line for n64 on pin 8
 * hook up the data line for the controller on pin 10
-* step up 3.3v from n64 to 5v for arduino
+* logic level converter for 3.3 / 5v for 3.3v n64/controller logic with 5v arduino
 * power controller via 3.3v from n64
 * hook all ground together